 Now you’d like to investigate that result further, by taking Company KK’s past and predicted earnings growth rates into account.

 By studying Company KK’s financial statements, as well as the analyst predictions for its anticipated earnings growth, you can determine both its trailing and its forward price earnings to growth ratios, as follows:

 - Annual Predicted EPS Average for Next Five Years 15%

 How do you find the price earnings to growth of this company?

 This example shows you that Company KK is currently selling for less than its earnings growth rate.
 This implies that it’s undervalued in the marketplace.

 If the analysts are correct, and Company KK’s earnings continue to grow as predicted, it could represent a good investment for your portfolio.

-Now that you know the formula and how to calculate this ratio, let's find out how this ratio helps you determine if a stock is undervalued or overvalued.
+Now that you understand the importance of the PEG ratio, let's dive deeper into how it can help you determine whether a stock is undervalued or overvalued.

-How to Use the PEG Ratio to Value Stocks
+How to Use This Ratio to Value Stocks

 - Overvalued signal: PEG Ratio > 1.0